 The Walpole Board of Health has compost bins as part of a Massachusetts Department of Environmental Protection grant.
 These can be purchased at the Walpole Board of Health office, below retail costs.
-The composters are selling for $20 but starting July 1, 2013, the fee will be going up to $25-still a bargain.
+The composters are selling for $25 for Walpole residents (The fee for the bin is $61 for non-residents).

 Did you know that yard waste makes up an astounding 18% of typical household waste?
 But this material, which we tend to think of as "waste," can be turned into an organic product that can help lawns and gardens survive droughts.
 Yard waste isn't trash, it's a resource.
 There are several options for managing it that are easy, good for the environment and great for your yard.
 You can bring your leaves and grass to Robbins Road Compost Site, compost it in your backyard or use it as mulch around shrubs, in gardens and wooded areas.